LLM360/Reasoning360/README.md

 sbatch scripts/train/example_multinode_rl_qwen32b_base.sh
 ```

-If you need to train on the full data or include STEM data in Guru, host the llm-as-verifier model first before launching the trianing.
+If you need to train on the full data or include STEM data in Guru, host the llm-as-verifier model first before launching the training.
 ```bash
 sbatch scripts/tools/serve_llm_as_verifier.sh
 ```